Introduction

 Biochemical model

 Model and fitting procedure.
 A. Phototransduction cascade and differential equations that describe operation of key components.
 Abbreviations are as follows: Stim: stimulus; R: receptor (photopigment) activity; P: phosphodiesterase activity; G: cGMP concentration; S: rate of cGMP synthesis; I: membrane current; C: calcium concentration.
-B. Fits (red) of a model with four free parameters (γ, σ, η, KGC) to the responses of a mouse rod (see Matlab code for parameter values).
+B. Fits (red) of a model with four free parameters (γ, σ, η, KGC) to the responses of a mouse rod (see Table 1).
 All measured responses are from the same rod, and all model responses use the same values for the free parameters.
 Responses to different flash strengths or flash timing have been displaced vertically in the left two panels.
 The weakest flash in the far left panel produced on average ∼3 activated rhodopsin molecules, and each successive flash was twice as bright.
 The bottom trace in the middle panel was to a light step alone, while the other traces in this panel each had 5 superimposed flashes.
 The horizontal scale bar for the inset in B is 1 sec.

 The free parameters consisted of the gain γ with which photons are converted to photopigment activity, the photopigment decay rate σ, the spontaneous PDE activation rate η, the constant KGC specifying the calcium sensitivity of the cGMP synthesis rate, and (for cones) the rate β of Ca2+ extrusion.
-This choice of free parameters is not unique given the similar impact of some parameters (such as σ and the PDE decay rate Ф).
+This choice of free parameters is not unique given the similar impact of some parameters on model output (such as σ and Φ).
 But, as indicated below, it provided sufficient flexibility to capture measured responses to a variety of stimuli.
-We numerically identified optimal values for these parameters separately for each photoreceptor type (see first section of associated Matlab code).
-As described below, we used different fitting procedures for rod and cone photoreceptors due to differences in how much data we could collect from individual cells via different recording techniques (see Methods for more details).
+We numerically identified optimal values for these parameters separately for each photoreceptor type (see Methods).

 Fitting rod phototransduction models